Bold BI Deployment Using Reverse Proxy Setup

 Setup and Deployment

-Installing Bold BI on Ubuntu
+- Windows: Install Bold BI on Windows

 For example, the Bold BI application is configured with the following domain:

-Step 2: Install Nginx on Machine Two
+Step 2: Install Nginx on Linux VM

 -